-Yes, I am a gamer.
 The question I get a lot of the time, from non-gamers, is: why?
 Or sometimes: isn’t that really bad for you?!
-Actually, there’s significant research, mostly stemming from folks like James Paul Gee, that video games actually improve your critical thinking skills and your ability to navigate non-gaming worlds.
+Actually, there’s significant research, mostly stemming from folks like James Paul Gee, that video games actually improve your critical thinking skills, your creativity, and your ability to solve problems in non-gaming worlds.

-For me, gaming serves a lot of functions: stress-relief, being immersed in a story, solving problems creatively, inspiring me to do better in my ‘real’ life, etc. My favorite gaming experience (by FAR) is a franchise called Mass Effect (even despite the recent controversy over the ending, which enraged me as much as it did a majority of other fans).
-Like all good video games, Mass Effect is a world unto itself, a world I spend part of my time in, but which I return from a better person.
+For me, gaming serves a lot of functions: stress-relief, being immersed in a story, inspiring me to do better in real life, etc. My favorite video game experience (by FAR) is a franchise called Mass Effect.
+Like all great video games, Mass Effect is a world unto itself, a world I spend part of my time in, but which I return from a better person.
 It has its own rules, its own citizens (who just happen to be artificially intelligent beings), and its own sense of morality.
 Is gaming escapism?
-Of course, but so is getting lost in a good book, hearing a song that brings you to tears, and witnessing the beauty of a natural setting that makes you feel whole again.
+Of course, but so is getting lost in a good book, hearing a song that reminds you of something important about yourself, and witnessing the beauty of a natural setting that makes you feel whole again.